Storing a car: how to lay up a car for the long term

 Most of us won’t be using our cars very much, if at all, in the coming weeks and months - here’s how you should prepare to keep your car in tip-top condition when its not in use

-The UK’s coronavirus lockdown is now in full swing and there’s no sign life will be returning to normal any time soon.
+The UK’s coronavirus situation is, in case you haven't noticed, in full swing, and there’s no sign life will be returning to normal in the immediate future.
 Although key workers are still having to commute to and from work, most of us are not using our cars at the moment, except perhaps for the occasional trip to the supermarket.

 Of course, leaving a car unused for an extended period of time isn’t ideal, but there are some steps you can take to prepare your motor for what’s to come and minimise the risk of any problems developing.
 We’ve worked with the experts at Euro Car Parts, the AA and Nextbase to find out the key points to consider when storing any car.